FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Low latency for > 85% of requests when aggregated over 1 minute (Incorrect.
 KPIs must be specific and measurable.
 The word ‘low’ does not provide enough information to determine whether latency is acceptable.
 You should be able to compare your measurement against a threshold value to determine whether it is acceptable.)

-Eighty-five percent of requests succeed when aggregated over 1 minute
+**Eighty-five percent of requests succeed when aggregated over 1 minute** (Correct!
+This is specific, and you can reasonably expect to meet this KPI.)

 Eighty-five percent of requests are successful (Incorrect.
 This KPI is not bounded by time.
 You could have 100% success during one period of time and 75% during another, but the average (87.5) uptime would exceed the KPI.)